My assistant Jenny forwarded me this question the other day:

-Well, you haven’t given many specific information here.
+Well, you haven’t given much specific information here.

 But my answer is because humans are full of contradictions inside.
 We fear success, but we want it.
 We want a relationship, but we’re not willing to be vulnerable.
 We want to lose weight, but it’s much more comfortable to eat instead of exercise whenever we think “I really SHOULD lose some weight”.